Christoph/MultilingualTextAnalysis/README.md

 # MultilingualTextAnalysis

+This is the repository for the article:
+Greasing the wheels for comparative communication research: Supervised text classification for multilingual corpora.

-This repository contains six scripts, four for annotation with dictionaries, one for classifier selection and one for model validation.
+The repository contains six scripts (four for annotation with dictionaries, one for classifier selection and one for model validation), two data files, and two files with results.

 ### Dictionary Annotation